tancred/ParameterValidator/README.md

 ==================

 ParameterValidator is a small Objective-C library
-	for validating the contents of a dictionary.
+	for validating the contents of a dictionary or an array.
 	Currently in prototyping phase.

 The Plan
 --------

-1. Rework error reporting?
-	_Maybe return a structure of errors
-	including type of error (mandatory/validation/superflous)
-	and field name.
-	Optionally report all errors instead of the first encountered._

-2. Write short, succinct API usage here.
+1. Write short, succinct API usage here.

 The API
 -------------------